-When people talk about the history of pianos, they typically claim the pianoinstrument originated in Florence, Italy in the 1700’s.
+When people talk about the history of pianos, they typically claim the instrument originated in Florence, Italy in the 1700’s.
 A central region of Italy and the capital city of Tuscany, Florence is the birthplace of the Italian Renaissance.

 It’s said that an Italian harpsichord maker by the name of Bartolomeo di Francesco Cristofori invented the pianoforte in 1709.
 A majority of other keyboard and stringed instruments heralded the piano and led to the expansion of the musical instrument everyone knows today.